Feilner/homebridge-plc/README.md

 - `enablePush`: **(optional)** when set to `true` a the configured `port` is opened to push updates of values form plc to the plugin
 - `enableControl`: **(optional)** when set to `true` a the configured `port` is opened to control accessories by http request
 - `forward`: **(optional)** forwards the not handled (`db` is not matching) push or control requests to a cascaded instance of homebridge-plc to overcome the 150 devices limit of homebridge e.g. `http:\\127.0.0.1:8889` requires that `enablePush` or `enableControl` are enabled on both instances
-- `mirror` **(optional)** There are environments where it makes sense to have ha second instance of homebridge that is paired e.g with another Apple Home App or Home Assistant.
-This option mirrors all operations between the two instances.
-It has to be set on both. `enablePolling` should only be set on one instance.
+- `mirror` **(optional)** There are environments where it makes sense to have ha second instance of homebridge that is paired e.g with another Apple Home App or Home Assistant. e.g. `http:\\192.168.1.101:8888` This option mirrors all operations between the two instances.
+The option `mirror` and `enablePush` has to be set on  both instances.
+The parameter `enablePolling` should only be set on one instance.
 - `port`: **(optional)** port for http server to handle incoming http requests for push and control functionality.
 Default port is `8888`
 ## Accessories
 - In the platform, you can declare different types of accessories
 - The notation **(push support)** identifies that parameter supports direct updates from the PLC